-‘BB19’s’ Jessica And Cody Make Out Right Next To Vanessa Grimaldi Of ‘Bachelor’ Fame In Instagram Photo
+‘BB19’s Jessica And Cody Make Out Right Next To Vanessa Grimaldi Of ‘Bachelor’ Fame In Instagram Photo

 Big Brother 19 houseguests Jessica Graf and Cody Nickson seem to be making up for lost time and are sharing affection every chance they get, no matter the place or time, according to recent Instagram photos.
-In the latest image posted by Jessica to her page, the passionate couple is making out sitting next to a seemingly bored Vanessa Grimaldi who is best known for winning Nick Viall’s heart on the most recent incarnation of The Bachelor.
+In the latest image posted by Jessica to her page, the passionate couple is making out next to a seemingly bored Vanessa Grimaldi, who is best known for winning Nick Viall’s heart on the most recent incarnation of The Bachelor.

 The BB19 showmance, also known as “Jody,” blossomed in the Big Brother house and grew quite strong in a very short time.
 Nevertheless, Jessica and Cody were separated for weeks following her eviction from the game.
 Cody was the first member of the BB19 jury, so upon his eviction, he was sent to live in a mansion, still separated from Jessica.